kyle-mirich/streamlit-authenticator-template/README.md

 ## Acknowledgments

 - A special thanks to [mkhorasani](https://github.com/mkhorasani) and contributors for their amazing work on this module!
-- Check out the full github repo [here](https://github.com/mkhorasani/Streamlit-Authenticator) and go support all the contributors!
+- Check out the full repo [here](https://github.com/mkhorasani/Streamlit-Authenticator) and go support all the contributors!

 ## Prerequisites